-To enable GPS, make sure location is enabled under the Location setting.
+To enable GPS, make sure location is enabled under the Windows privacy setting.

-1. Type 'location' in the taskbar search box, and then make the selection for location.
+1. Type 'location' in the taskbar search box, and then select Location privacy settings.
 2. Follow the on-screen instructions for using location settings.

 Using Bluetooth wireless devices (select products only)